Texas Tech University

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to establish procedures to be followed regarding payment of purchase orders and other vendor invoices.

-REVIEW: This OP will be reviewed in September of even-numbered years by the Chief Procurement Officer with substantive revisions forwarded to the Senior Vice President for Administration & Finance and Chief Financial Officer.
+REVIEW: This OP will be reviewed every two years after publication by the Assistant Vice President and Chief Procurement Officer with substantive revisions forwarded to the Senior Vice President for Administration & Finance and Chief Financial Officer.

 POLICY/PROCEDURE